 Regular hexagonal 2H-MoS₂, 2H-WS₂, graphite, Boron Nitride, etc. are platelet type particles, or in other words, are flat.
 In 2H-MoS₂ or 2H-WS₂ (general formula 2H-MXy) each metal atom is covalently bonded to six chalcogen atoms (Sulfur in this case).
 Stacking of each planar layer together (X-M-X) achieved via weak Van der Waals forces.

 On the other hand, Fullerene-like particles IF-WS₂ have spherical geometry.
 They can be called 3D particles and, thanks to their unique morphology, these particles have significant structure benefits in extreme applications.
 They act as:

-Compared with commercially available platelet form of WS₂ (2H-WS₂) the main advantages of Inorganic Fullerene-like nanoparticles (IF-WS₂) are:
+Compared with commercially available platelet form of WS₂ (2H-WS₂) the main advantages of Inorganic Fullerene-like submicron particles (IF-WS₂) are:

-True nano size: IF-WS₂ particles are in the range of 120-280 nm; 2H-WS are usually in the range of several microns (1-5 µm)
+True submicron size: IF-WS₂ particles are in the range of 120-280 nm; 2H-WS are usually in the range of several microns (1-5 µm)

-IF-WS₂ have closed nanostructure making them chemically stable
+IF-WS₂ have a closed structure that makes these particles chemically stable

-Nano-sized particles smooth surface, covering roughness irregularities and asperities
+IF-WS₂ particles smooth surface, healing roughness irregularities and filling in asperities

 Inorganic Multi-Layered Nanotubes

 Using the same platform technology, NIS also produces WS₂ multi-layered nano-tubes (INT WS₂).
 They have low defect densities and are highly uniform, thus offering far better dispersibility than carbon nanotubes.